By pediatric gastroenterologist Kadakkal Radhakrishnan, MD

 Signs your child is lactose intolerant

-If your child is intolerant, the more lactose he or she consumes, the more symptoms he or she will experience.
+If your child is intolerant, the more lactose they consume, the more symptoms they’ll experience.

 Here are some symptoms you should watch out for, especially after your child eats dairy products: